About Noe Valley

 A Bit of History

-Noe Valley, San Francisco is named after the last mayor of Yerba Buena, José de Jesús Noé, who sold the land to John Meirs Horner in 1854 when the area became known as Horner’s Addition.
-Developed in the early 20th century, Noe Valley has a high concentration of Victorian and Edwardian homes, although few remain as they were first built, having been remodeled and redeveloped over the years.
-The area started out as a mostly blue collar neighborhood but has become quite wealthy, with homes selling well above $2,000,000 on a regular basis.
+Noe Valley, San Francisco is named after the last mayor of Yerba Buena, José de Jesús Noé.
+He sold the land to John Meirs Horner in 1854 when the area became known as Horner’s Addition.
+Developed in the early 20th century, Noe Valley has a high concentration of Victorian and Edwardian homes.
+Few remain as they were first built, having been remodeled and redeveloped over the years.
+The area started out as a mostly blue collar neighborhood but has become quite wealthy.
+Homes are selling well above $2,000,000 on a regular basis.
 Back in the days of John Horner, the area was a good distance from the action of San Francisco, where much of the area’s activity was focused.
 These days many residents of Noe Valley appreciate the area for being close to the amenities of city life, and offering a short drive to the highways leading to Silicon Valley.

 Contact us for more information about Noe Valley real estate, or to get a Free Home Price Analysis.
 Get in Touch!